mashirnnizami/dsa-java/README.md

 After the installation is complete, verify it by checking the Java version.

 java -version
-You should see output indicating the installed Java version, such as:
+You should see output indicating the installed Java versioncoom